ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 3. Select an IBM i-based virtual server instance to open the Virtual server instance details page.

-4. On the Virtual server details page, click the overflow menu (icon with 3 vertical dots) and select **Open console**.
+4. Click **VM actions** in the Virtual server details page and select **Open console** from the drop-down list.
 The Console Setting dialog is displayed.

 5. Select a language from the **Console language** drop-down list.